plforacle/mysql-enterprise-intro/setup-sakila/setup-sakila.md

 ## Introduction

 The Sakila sample database was initially developed by Mike Hillyer, a former member of the MySQL AB documentation team.
 It is intended to provide a standard schema that can be used for examples in books, tutorials, articles, samples, and so forth.
 The Sakila sample database also serves to highlight features of MySQL such as Views, Stored Procedures, and Triggers.

-More details on the Sakila sample database and its usage can be found in the  [Sakila Sample Database page](https://dev.mysql.com/doc/sakila/en/sakila-introduction.html)
+JavaScript is the most popular programming language among developers.
+Besides the simpler syntax and the support for modern language features, a key factor in its popularity is the rich ecosystem which provides a multitude of reusable code modules.
+By supporting JavaScript in stored programs, developers will be able to write MySQL stored programs in a familiar language and take advantage of the extensive JavaScript ecosystem!

 _Estimated Time:_ 20 minutes